Breathing Exercises for COPD: Why They Help and How to Do Them

 How Often Should You Do Breathing Exercises With COPD?

-Lynn says no matter which breathing exercise you choose, it’s a good idea to begin practicing them at home so you can work up to using them with all of your daily activities, such as walking, cleaning, or bathing.
+Lynn says no matter which breathing exercise you choose, it’s a good idea to begin practicing them at home.
+Work up to using them with all of your daily activities, such as walking, cleaning, or bathing.

 EDITORIAL SOURCES